Layang-Layang Airport

 Layang-Layang Airport (English: Swallow Reef Airport) is located on Swallow Reef (Pulau Layang-Layang) in the Spratly Islands of the South China Sea.
 It is about 300 km north of Kota Kinabalu, Sabah.
 The airport serves a Royal Malaysian Navy naval station (Station Lima) and a 3-star diving resort as well as a marine research facility, MARSAL (Marine Research Station Pulau Layang-Layang).

 Background

-The runway's original length was 1,064 metres, but is now 1,367 m after an extension was completed in 2003.
+The runway's original length was 1,064 m, but it is now 1,367 m after an extension was completed in 2003.
 The airport was built in the period 1991 to 1995 by the Malaysian Government as part of a plan to exploit the tourism potential of the island.
-The island is administrated by Malaysia, but as with all of the Spratly Islands, is disputed territory.
+The island is administrated by Malaysia, but as with all of the Spratly Islands, it is disputed territory.